fashion-js/fashion-model/README.md

 These data model types provide helpful accessor methods (getters, setters, for each methods, etc.) for the attributes defined for the model type.

-These models can be thought of as a "schema" that provides extra safeguards for working with objects.
+These models can be thought of as a "schema" that provide extra safeguards for working with objects.
 These model types are not tied to a specific data storage backend so you can use these in the browser or on the server-side with very little overhead.
 This approach to defining your